tzfromaz/emojify/README.md

-Emojify (1.0)
+# Emojify

-This is a Chrome extension that replaces words or phrases on a website with relevant emojis.
+A Chrome extension that replaces words or phrases on a webpage with relevant emojis.